dinde451/jarr.d1/Jarulfs_Guide.md

 spells not available to players, although some use ”old” spells.
 Below are listed all new spells monsters in Hellfire can use.
-If the damage given is stated as *min - max*, the damage is identical to the one listed for melee damage in chapter 5.
+If the damage given is stated as *min - max*, the damage is identical to the one listed for melee damage in CHAPTER_LINK_monsters.

 <table>
 <tbody>